gayatrigt/match-maker/README.md

 # Web3 Memory Game

-A fun and educational memory game that helps players learn Web3 concepts while earning XP and NFT achievements.
+A fun and educational memory game that helps players learn Web3 concepts while earning XP.

 ## Features

 - Match Web3 terms with their definitions
 - Earn XP for completing sets
 - Track high scores on the leaderboard
-- Claim NFT achievements
 - Connect with Privy wallet integration
 - Built on Base network